vasconeves/machine_learning/clustering_with_high-dimensional_data.md

 ```
 ![](pics/pca2.png)

 Now we're seeing some structure!
-We see two larger clusters and one or two smaller clusters.
-As further apart the clusters are the more dissimilar they are.
+We see two larger clusters (with more variance) and one or two smaller (denser, with less variance) clusters.
+As further apart the clusters are, the more dissimilar they are.

 Using our privileged information about the labels, we can color up our plot